wySFK/Marque/README.md

 <img width="1919" height="1079" alt="Marque" src="https://github.com/user-attachments/assets/4ebb1064-c69f-46cd-b39a-52afebe5493a" />

-A full-stack automotive marketplace for verified vehicle listings.
-MARQUE is designed for the collector car market, combining a premium browsing experience with dealer tools, identity verification, and vehicle inquiry management.

 ## Overview

 MARQUE allows users to discover, compare, and inquire about vehicles while giving verified dealers the ability to manage inventory, handle inquiries, and track performance.